Skip to content

 For all you Harry Potter fans, this is the attraction for you!
 And yes, that’s right, this tour is FREE.
 As JK Rowling wrote many of her famous novels in Edinburgh, it is no surprise that the beautiful city inspired her.

 The tour begins at the statue of Greyfriars Bobby (at the junction which joins Candlemaker Row and George IV Bridge) and ends at Victoria Terrace.
 The start and finish locations are only a two-minute walking distance from each other.
 The tour lasts for one and a half hours.
-During the Winter months (September to March), there is one tour at 2pm, and during the Summer months (April to August) there are two tours at 12pm and 4pm.
-If you wanted to take this free public tour, you do not need to book a slot, simply show up at the starting point about 10 minutes before the starting time, and enjoy the Magical World of Harry Potter.
-However, you can also request a private, personalised tour, at a cost.
+During the Winter months (September to March), there is one tour at 2 pm, and during the Summer months (April to August), there are two tours at 12 pm and 4 pm.
+If you want to take this free public tour, you do not need to book a slot; simply show up at the starting point about 10 minutes before the starting time and enjoy the Magical World of Harry Potter.
+However, you can also request a private, personalised tour at a cost.

-On the tour, you will find the cafe which JK Rowling her first novel “Harry Potter and the Philospher’s Stone”, the shopping area which inspired Diagon Alley, and you will have the opportunity to be sorted into a house outside the school which inspired Hogwarts.
+On tour, you will find the cafe where JK Rowling, her first novel “Harry Potter and the Philosopher’s Stone”, the shopping area which inspired Diagon Alley, and you will have the opportunity to be sorted into a house outside the school, which inspired Hogwarts.

 Hike to Arthur’s Seat

-Arthur’s seat is located on an extinct volcano in Edinburgh, the volcano last erupted 350-million years ago.
-When reaching Arthur’s Seat at the peak of Calton Hill, you will be delighted by the stunning views.
+Arthur’s Seat is on an extinct volcano in Edinburgh, which last erupted 350 million years ago.
+When you reach Arthur’s Seat at the peak of Calton Hill, you will be delighted by the stunning views.

 Visit and Learn about the Scottish Parliament

-Unknown to many, Scotland has its own parliament based in Edinburgh.
-The Scottish Parliament Building is located at the bottom of Edinburgh’s Royal Mile.
-Here you will find multiple Parliamentary Buildings to explore and learn the history of.
+Unknown to many, Scotland has its Parliament based in Edinburgh.
+The Scottish Parliament Building is at the bottom of Edinburgh’s Royal Mile.
+You will find multiple Parliamentary Buildings to explore and learn its history here.

-The buildings are closed during Summer months while Parliament is in recess.
-However, the rest of the year you can visit, and enjoy a free guided tour.
+The buildings are closed during the Summer months while Parliament is in recess.
+However, you can visit them and enjoy a free guided tour throughout the year.

 Enjoy a Trip down The Royal Mile